TimTr/Dotfiles/readme.md

 For reference, `zsh` config files are loaded in the following order:

 ```
-    .zshenv    -- global (even if not interactive) so good for PATH etc
+    .zshenv    -- global (even non-interactive), useful for PATH and tooling variables
-    .zshrc     -- if interactive shell
+    .zshrc     -- loaded from the interactive shell (e.g. a Terminal window)
     .zprofile  -- if login (not using this file in current setup)
 ```

 ### Known Issues and ToDo items